 Appearance

 Using Logic Versions, you can implement backward-compatible support so multiple client versions can connect to the server.
-Although only one server version can be deployed at a time, it can support multiple client versions.
+Although you can only deploy one server version at a time, it can support multiple client versions.

-The Logic Versions are used to track the range of implementations the client and the server support.
-The Version, therefore, should be bumped whenever changes are made to the deterministic simulation run on the client and the server to avoid two players having the same Version but different results on a given operation.
+The Logic Versions track the range of implementations the client and the server support.
+The Version, therefore, should be bumped up whenever changes are made to the deterministic simulation being run on the client and the server to avoid two players having the same Version but different results on a given operation.

 You can define which client versions work with the current server by modifying the range of Logic Versions in MetaplayCoreOptions.supportedLogicVersions

 .
-The client's Logic Version is defined in MetaplayCoreOptions.clientLogicVersion
+You can, in turn, define the client's Logic Version in MetaplayCoreOptions.clientLogicVersion

 .
-By default, the server will support only a single client version, but it's possible to support multiple versions simultaneously with a little extra work.
+By default, the server will support only a single client version, but it's possible to support multiple versions simultaneously with a bit of extra work.

-The active Logic Version Range can be changed in the LiveOps Dashboard.
-This range determines which client Versions can connect to the server.
-Even if a client is within the Supported Logic Version Range, it won't be able to connect to the server if the Active Logic Version Range does not include that client's Logic Version.
+You can change the Active Logic Version Range in the LiveOps Dashboard.
+This range determines which client Logic Versions can connect to the server.
+Even if a client is within the Supported Logic Version Range, it won't be able to connect to the server unless the Active Logic Version Range includes that client's Logic Version.

 Tread Carefully!

-If you roll back the Active Logic Version Range to a lower value than before, you may experience data loss or unexpected behaviour.
+If you roll back the Active Logic Version Range to a lower value than before, you may experience data loss or unexpected behavior.

 You can also enable auto-upgrading of the Active Logic Version Range by setting the System.AutoUpgradeLogicVersion